When to Start Looking for a Job if You're Relocating

 Take the time to check out the job market before you start your job search.
 Scanning job sites like Indeed.com (which aggregates listings from company websites and job boards) can give you a sense of the quantity of suitable jobs in your new location.

 Consulting fellow alumni, if you're a college graduate, LinkedIn contacts, and members of professional groups in the new location can help you to assess the specific market conditions for your profession.
-Here are ten tips for finding a job in a new city when you're planning to move.

 When to Tell Your Current Employer